Cervical Spondylosis Exercises: Relief and Strengthening Tips

 2. How to relieve cervical spondylosis by exercise?

-Targeted stretches and strengthening exercises practised regularly reduce pain and increase mobility in patients with cervical spondylosis.
+When practised regularly, targeted stretches and strengthening exercises help reduce pain and significantly increase mobility in patients with cervical spondylosis.

 3. Which exercises should I avoid with cervical spondylosis?